cthomas-ml/c-thomas-bio/_posts/2023-01-01-getting-a-job.md

 ## Informational interviews and referrals

 When I talk about referrals, I am **not** talking about a company's official referral system, in which a current employee enters your name, information, and the role IDs you are interested in.
-Through this system, your gets be entered into the pool of applicants to be screened by a recruiter.
+Through this system, your profile gets be entered into the pool of applicants to be screened by a recruiter.
 It works best for folks who already have a large network and track record related to the job they want.

 If you are coming from academia, a new field, or just don't have a huge network yet, you will have to work a bit harder to get a useful referral.
 I recommend reaching out to the best connection you can and requesting an informal conversation or informational interview about what it's like working at that company, or in that role.